GatoGraphQL/GatoGraphQL/README.md

     bash -x $POP_APP_PATH/wp-content/themes/THEME-NAME/build/minify.sh
     bash -x $POP_APP_PATH/wp-content/apps/THEME-NAME/build/minify.sh

-(You can also only execute the minify.sh file included in PoP-implementations, which itself executs all minify.sh files from all plug-ins and themes)
+(You can take a look at file wp-content/plugins/pop-demo-environment/install/minify.sh, which itself executs all minify.sh files from all plug-ins and its theme)

 In addition, increase the version number of the affected: